bittrance/bittrance.github.io/content/posts/simple-pipeline-with-tekton.md

 ## Testing the pipeline

 There are more steps to complete before we are done, but we should make sure our pipeline works so far!
+You can cut together the sections above, or you can download the [deply-striv](/simple-pipeline-with-tekton/deploy-striv.yaml) pipeline and apply it to your cluster.

 When you want to invoke a pipeline, you create another custom resource, called a PipelineRun.
 Executing the pipeline manually helps demonstrate how Tekton works.
 In the really real world, this should be performed automatically on pushing to the Git repository, but more on that in a later blog post.
 The Tekton UI cannot yet create new PipelineRun objects, so we create and apply one manually to the cluster:

-{{% code file="/static/simple-pipeline-with-tekton/striv-pipelinerun.yaml" language="yaml" %}}
+{{% code file="/static/simple-pipeline-with-tekton/deploy-striv-run-1.yaml" language="yaml" %}}

 Navigating to the [Tekton UI](http://tekton.lvh.me), if all went well, the run will be green: